Gapless topological phases and symmetry-enriched quantum criticality: Application to previous works

 In Ref.~\onlinecite{Kestner11}, Kestner, Wang, Sau and Das Sarma introduced a gapless analogue of the spin-$1$ Haldane phase.
 Due to the context of the work (i.e., dipolar gases), long-range interactions were considered.
 Nevertheless, a nearest-neighbor model is straight-forward:

-The Hamiltonian looks similar to the spin-$1$ XXZ chain, with an extra factor in the spin-hopping term such that $\sum_n (S^z_n)^2$ is conserved---which makes all the difference.
+The Hamiltonian looks similar to the spin-$1$ XXZ chain, with an extra factor in the spin-hopping term such that $\sum_n (S^z_n)^2$ is conserved---this makes all the difference.
 For $0 < \Delta <1$, the system is critical with central charge $c=1$, and using the methods of Ref.~\onlinecite{Kestner11}, it can be shown that the system is topologically non-trivial: there is still long-range order in the Haldane string order parameter $\cdots R^z_{n-2} R^z_{n-1} S^z_n$ and the ground state is twofold degenerate with open boundary conditions.

-We note that this model is an example of a $c=1$ CFT enriched by the $\mathbb Z_2 \times \mathbb Z_2$ group of $\pi$-rotations $R^x$, $R^y$ and $R^z$.
+We note that this model is an example of a $c=1$ CFT enriched by the $\mathbb Z_2 \times \mathbb Z_2$ group of $\pi$-rotations $R^x$, $R^y$ and $R^z$ (in fact the latter symmetry is enhanced to a full $U(1)$ generated by $\sum_n \left(S^z_n\right)^2$).
 Indeed, the fact that $\cdots R^z_{n-2} R^z_{n-1} S^z_n$ has long-range order, tells us, firstly, that the symmetry flux of $R^z$ is \emph{unique} and, secondly, that it has a non-trivial charge with respect to $R^x$ and $R^y$.
 This thus gives us a \emph{discrete topological invariant} for the critical bulk.
-In section~\ref{subsec:gaussian} we saw that there are no topologically non-trivial $\mathbb Z_2 \times \mathbb Z_2$-enriched CFTs of minimal codimension.
+In Section~\ref{subsec:gaussian} we saw that there are no topologically non-trivial $\mathbb Z_2 \times \mathbb Z_2$-enriched CFTs of minimal codimension.
 Indeed, Eq.~\eqref{eq:XXZS2} is of higher codimension and is not naturally interpreted as a critical point between phases with $\mathbb Z_2 \times \mathbb Z_2$ symmetry.